The Byzantine Navy: From maritime dominance to decline

 Reduced naval ambitions in the Late Byzantine times.

-The decline of the Byzantine navy under the Komnenian dynasty was not reversed by the Nicaean Empire.
+The decline of the Byzantine navy at the end of the 12th century was not reversed by the Nicaean Empire.
 While the navy remained active and occasionally successful, reliance on Italian naval power through alliances and diplomacy continued, as exemplified by the Treaty of Nymphaion in 1261.
 This agreement between Michael VIII Palaiologos and the Republic of Genoa provided Genoese naval support in exchange for commercial privileges.
 Although it facilitated the recapture of Constantinople that same year, the long-term effects of such policies were detrimental, undermining both Byzantine maritime independence and economic stability.

 While Michael VIII Palaiologos had the last significant Byzantine fleet built, it was disbanded by his successor Andronikos II Palaiologos.
 Later, Andronikos III’s small navy, under the command of the megas doux Alexios Apokaukos, achieved some success against the Genoese.